bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-05-03-newsletter.md

   properties is essential to ensure they are used correctly.
-Gibson builds on the previous analysis of Lloyd Fournier and others (see [Newsletter #129][news129 adaptors]), but he also notes areas that need further analysis and seeks review of his own contributions.
+Gibson builds on the previous analysis of Lloyd Fournier and others (see [Newsletter #129][news129 adaptors]), but he also notes areas that need further analysis and seeks review of his own contributions. {% assign timestamp="33:40" %}

 - **Job opportunity for project champions:** Steve Lee of the Spiral grant-giving organization [posted][lee hiring] to the Bitcoin-Dev